Marco Pierbattista

 About myself

-Since I have memory I’ve always been fascinated by “why things are as they appear”.
-I’ve always been curious about everything that happened around me, I’ve always tried to search for a deeper explanation of what I used to sense.
-Growing up in a house lost in the countryside gave me the opportunity to experience the Nature as a pioneer: to taste the grass, to observe the organization of the insect colonies, the structure of the leaves, to understand the seasonal recurrence of the constellation patterns on a perfectly dark sky.
+As long as I can remember, I have been fascinated by why things are the way they appear.
+A restless curiosity has always accompanied me, pushing me to look beyond surfaces and search for deeper explanations of what I perceived.
+Growing up in an isolated house in the countryside offered me the rare opportunity to experience nature almost as a pioneer: tasting grass out of curiosity, observing the intricate organization of insect colonies, studying the structure of leaves, and recognizing the seasonal return of constellations against a perfectly dark sky.

-I was nearly eleven years old when I asked my parents for a telescope.
-At that time I was already reading about astronomy since some time and I managed to collect books and magazines about Astronomy; my mother used to buy me a monthly astronomy magazine and VHS with explanations of the most fascinating astronomical phenomena.
-When my telescope arrived it was like I’ve always had it and I started to discover the Universe.
-I discovered the moon, Jupiter, Saturn’s satellites and rings, I used to wake up at 5 in the morning to observe Venus and to note on a book all details of my observations.
-I discovered that Jupiter has more than 4 satellites, the red surface of Mars, I observed the bright clouds of Venus, the green ray of the raising sun, the moon craters.
-I was a scientist before to know what a scientist is.
+I was almost eleven when I asked my parents for a telescope.
+By then, astronomy had already become a quiet obsession.
+I devoured books and magazines, and my mother fed this passion by buying me a monthly astronomy magazine and VHS tapes explaining the most fascinating astronomical phenomena.
+When the telescope finally arrived, it felt as though it had always been there.
+I began to discover the universe firsthand: the Moon, Jupiter, Saturn’s rings and moons.
+I would wake up at five in the morning to observe Venus, carefully recording every detail of my observations in a notebook.
+I learned that Jupiter has more than four satellites, observed the red surface of Mars, the bright clouds of Venus, the green flash at sunrise, and the craters of the Moon.
+Long before I knew what a scientist was, I was already behaving like one.

-My passion for science, in particular for Astronomy, led me through the most important steps of my life and brought me around the world.
-I graduated in Astronomy at Bologna University and from there I moved to Sardinia to work on my master thesis about Pulsars.
-After defending my Master’s thesis in December 2006, in February 2007 I moved to Paris where a few months later I started a PhD in Pulsar Astrophysics.
-After defending my PhD thesis in December 2010 I worked for a while in Paris and after about 5 years living in France, I relocated to Milan, Italy, for a post doc contract.
-After Milan I moved to Poland, Toruń first and to Lublin after, for other post docs and it was in Poland that I realized that being a scientist does not require to be a researcher.
+This passion for science—particularly astronomy—guided the most important steps of my life and carried me across the world.
+I graduated in Astronomy at the University of Bologna and then moved to Sardinia to work on my master’s thesis on pulsars.
+After defending it in December 2006, I relocated to Paris in February 2007, where a few months later I began a PhD in Pulsar Astrophysics.
+I defended my PhD in December 2010 and remained in Paris for some time, before moving to Milan for a postdoctoral position.
+From there, my path led me to Poland—first to Toruń and then to Lublin—for further postdoctoral appointments.
+It was in Poland that I came to an important realization: being a scientist does not necessarily mean being a researcher.

-During my research career I had the possibility to work with and learn an incredible amount of things from excellent scientists in many different places of the world.
-I traveled to many places in the USA, in Canada, Japan, Russia, Namibia, almost all the European countries.
-I lived in many cities and I met an incredible amount of incredible people.
-I could experience that passion for science and the impulse to explore the World are two of the primary human instincts through which progress is achieved.
+Throughout my research career, I had the privilege of working with and learning from exceptional scientists in many parts of the world.
+I traveled extensively—across the United States, Canada, Japan, Russia, Namibia, and almost every European country.
+I lived in many cities and met an extraordinary number of remarkable people.
+Along the way, I experienced firsthand how the passion for science and the impulse to explore the world are among the most fundamental human instincts, driving progress forward.

-In Warsaw, Poland, I quit academic research and I joined industry as Data Scientist for Accenture.
-In Poland I lived for 7 years, I married my wife Patrycja and we adopted our dog, Frania but in 2021 we made the decision to relocated to Switzerland.
+In Warsaw, I made a decisive change: I left academic research and joined industry as a Data Scientist at Accenture.
+Poland became my home for seven years.
+There, I married my wife Patrycja, and together we adopted our dog, Frania.
+In 2021, we decided to begin a new chapter and relocate to Switzerland.

-If I look at my past I see nothing else than myself now.
-I still have the same approach to things, the same curiosity, the same will to learn, discover, understand, travel who knows where next.
-I am a scientist, still ignoring what a scientist is
+When I look back at my past, I see nothing other than a continuous thread leading to who I am today.
+I still approach the world with the same curiosity, the same desire to learn, to discover, to understand, and to travel—wherever that may lead next.
+I am still a scientist, and I am still, in many ways, discovering what a scientist truly is.

 Scientific publications and patents